Basic Sail Training

 Advanced Sail Training

-Once you have mastered the basic skills and have a degree of confidence, the next steps are to improve your skills to enhance your opportunities for sailing in a variety of circumnstances and environments.
+Once you have mastered the Basic Skills and have a degree of confidence, the next steps are to improve your skills to enhance your opportunities for sailing in a variety of circumstances and environments.
+The RYA Advanced modules focus provide the option to develop particular areas of sailing interest and the Club generally offers two courses, Start Racing and Seamanship skills, although Sailing with Spinnakers can also be provided.
 Generally, to take an RYA Advanced module you should be a competent sailor who has the sailing skills at least equivalent to an RYA National Sailing Scheme Level 2 certificate, or RYA Youth Sailing Scheme Stage 3 certificate, (you need not have taken an RYA course).

 The course aims to build confidence and skill encouraging members to participate in Club racing.
 Adults will generally race in the Club GP14's, Juniors will use their own boat or a Club Topper.
 Training consists of both theory sessions and practical exercises on the water.
 The RYA National Sailing Scheme 'Start Racing' certificate may be awarded if candidates have met the required standard.